bennoloeffler/decision-konsent/README.md

 1. ok show results of itermediate votings in read, if veto or in yellow, if major
 1. ok show accepted proposal in green
 1. ok Button for "force vote" and "force ready"
+1. ok invite participants after creation
 1. german translation
 1. validation of email and password (and other forms)
 1. show the potential proposers for everybody
 1. Confirm dialog for "delete"
 1. List and current konsent in one page

+--> BETA 1

 1. make backwards / forward buttons functional (list of k / current k in one page)
 1. archive konsents - but show them below the "active list"
 1. have an archive button in the active list. have an delete button in the archived list.
-1. invite participants after creation
 1. use an invitation link to take part in an konsent without registration
 1. validate a users email-adress by clicking an email-link
 1. make an change your password.